The 5 Best Tactical Backpacks

 - Side pockets have durable double zippers and each one can hold a 1 liter water bottle

-- The 3 outer tie down straps can be used to compress the bag.
+- The 3 outer tie down straps can be used to compress the backpack

 - Not waterproof

 Like the best 3 day assault pack, the Falcon II is built from 1050-Denier tear-and-wear resistant nylon, and it has Teflon coating for enhanced stain and water protection.
 With it you would expect protection even at the bottom, and that’s true here with its abrasion-resistant plastic coating.
-The unit may feel a bit stiff when you first use it, but with constant use it should soften up quickly.
+The backpack may feel a bit stiff when you first use it, but with constant use it should soften up quickly.
 Note that softening up doesn’t it is going to feel “cheap” but rather more flexible.
-While empty, it weighs just 2.5 lbs.
+Empty, the backpack weighs just 2.5 lbs.

-This rucksack is going to keep water off with a few hours of nonstop rain, but a rain cover is still recommended because if the downpour does not cease the Teflon will get wet.
-This really isn’t a shortcoming though as even it would benefit from a rain cover.
+This backpack is going to keep water off with a few hours of nonstop rain, but a rain cover is still recommended because if the downpour does not cease the Teflon will get wet.
+This really isn’t a shortcoming though as even the best tactical rucksack would benefit from a rain cover.

 The Falcon II cut shape is clearly ergonomic and should keep you comfortable even if carrying a heavy load.
 With the way the backrest and the carrier have been set, you won’t feel any pressure on your shoulders.
 On its own the Falcon II does what it’s supposed to, but if you need more gear, just use the PALS webbing and you’ll be able to carry everything from pouches to carabiners, a shovel, cord, knives, tent etc. and the Y strap can be used to store your jacket.